cybertraining-dsc/reu2022/README.md

 on clouds and supercomputers with convergent technologies.
 Correspondingly, there is an increasing need for research workforce job skills in these and related areas.
-This project takcourse material on this cyberinfrastructure and adapts it for training with an emphasis on the needs of under-represented communities.
-The techniques of the successful open source software movement are used to create sustainable communities around the course curriculum and software.
+This project takes course material on this cyberinfrastructure and adapts it for training with an emphasis on the needs of under-represented communities.
+The techniques of the successful open-source software movement are used to create sustainable communities around the course curriculum and software.
 The project is creating new technologies to enable this for today's generation of students.
 Skills in core cloud computing, big data,